vishnutuchanathe/DotSlash/README.md

 <h4> 2.
 Dependency </h4>

   <p>
-  Run 'npm innstall' in the directory where the code resides to download the dependencies
+  Run 'npm install' in the directory where the code resides to download the dependencies
 </p>